picpic117/Rotate-point/README.md

 # Rotate-point
-A simple matlab script for rotate point coordinate
+A simple matlab script for rotate point coordinate when post processing AIJ caseD with OpenFOAM